codewithsky/ml/README.md

-# This Repository is created for contents with ML best practices.
+# This Repository is created for contents with ML best practices and how to go about ML.